gayecolakoglu/RNA-Sequence-Analysis/README.md

 Then I am going to use the KEGG PATHWAY database for grouping genes into "pathways" which are basically lists of genes participating in the same biological process.

-You can find related codes in [Enrichment_Analysis.R](https://github.com/gayecolakoglu/RNA-Sequence-Analysis/blob/main/Enrichment_Analysis.R)file.
+You can find related codes in [Enrichment_Analysis.R](https://github.com/gayecolakoglu/RNA-Sequence-Analysis/blob/main/Enrichment_Analysis.R) file.